JCPedroza/back-end-service-rng-ints-fastapi-py/README.md

 greater than zero but no larger than 100.

-* The minimum and maximum values of the randomly generated numbers are specified as query parameters, and must be integers where the minimum is never greater than the maximum.
+* The minimum and maximum values of the randomly generated numbers are specified as query parameters, and must be integers where the maximum value is always greater than the minimum value.

 * Apply type validation and constraint validation.
 Respond with a 400-family code to handle invalid values.